The uterus is made up of three special layered linings of tissue and muscle.

 The symptoms of endometriosis vary widely from woman to woman and the severity of symptoms is not necessarily related to the severity of the endometriosis.
 Symptoms depend on the extent and location of the endometrial implants and the affected structures.
 While some women have few or no symptoms, others experience severe and incapacitating pain that recurs each month for many years.

 Many women think that painful periods are normal.
-If you have bad period pain, you should see Dr. Pecoraro.
+If you have bad period pain, you should see A/Prof. Pecoraro.

 - Period pain (dysmenorrhoea)

 - Pelvic and abdominal pain outside of menstruation

 - Abnormal bleeding - including heavy bleeding, clotting, prolonged bleeding, irregular bleeding, premenstrual spotting